Maged325/Excel-Portfolio/Project_1/readme.md

 # *Project Walkthrough:*
-## A coffee dashboard that contain different coffee roast types, cofee sizes per Kilogram, along with sales for each country from 2019 to 2022
+## A coffee dashboard that contain different coffee roast types, coffee sizes per Kilogram, along with sales for each country from 2019 to 2022
 ### The following steps was done:
 ### 1. Use XLOOKUP & INDEX MATCH  functions to gather data from another sheets.
 ### 2. Multiple IF functions